napari/napari/README.md

 napari is a fast multi-dimensional image viewer for Python.

-It is designed to integrate with other [Napari plugins](https://github.com/topics/napari-plugin) while also serving as a stand-alone package.

 This project is in the **pre-alpha** stage; **expect breaking changes** to be made from patch to patch.

 ## Installation